-With respect to Relationship of Materials and Color the subject proposal consists of the use of synthetic Azek bevel siding to replace existing wood siding on the existing contributing single family residence.
-Recent renovations included an approval for the use of authentic wood siding replacement.
+With respect to Relationship of Materials and Color the subject proposal consists of the use of synthetic Azek bevel siding to replace existing wood siding on the existing contributing single-family residence.
+As previously mentioned, the Board requested clarification on the amount of siding replaced, which was confirmed to be a complete replacement for the entire structure.
+Recent renovations included approval for the use of authentic wood siding replacement, seen in the image below, all of which has been removed:

 Given the Secretary of the Interior's Standards and Guidelines, the recommended approach for the replacement and repairing of siding, the use of synthetic materials is discouraged for use on a historic structure.
-Composite materials such as Hardie-board, has been approved by the board on a case by case basis for use on non-contributing structures or additions to historic buildings when not visible from a public right-of-way.
-A common aspect of composite material that has been deemed appropriate for use on non-contributing additions or structures within historic districts is the applied wood grain, which resembles the appearance of wood siding.
-The subject structure now contains composite Azek material that has a smooth finish rather than a wood grain appearance.
+As previously mentioned, however, there have been updates to NPS Preservation Briefs which recommend alternate solutions with regard to modern requirements.
+Composite materials such as Hardie-board, have been approved by the board on a case-by-case basis for use on non-contributing structures or additions to historic buildings when not visible from a public right-of-way.
+A common aspect of composite material that has been deemed appropriate for use on non-contributing additions or structures within historic districts is the appearance of a wood grain texture, which aids in emulating the appearance of wood siding.
+The subject structure now contains composite Azek material that has a smooth painted finish rather than a wood grain texture.
 The Visual Compatibility Standards recommended approach for siding is that the relationship of materials, texture, and color of the facade of a building and/or hardscaping shall be visually compatible with the predominant materials used in the historic buildings and structures within the subject historic district.
 The Delray Beach Historic Preservation Design Guidelines do not recommend removal of major portions of wood from a façade instead of replacing or repairing the deteriorated wood.
 There is concern, as the entirety of the wood siding has been removed.